-Acquisition: Etruscus purchased a 100% interest in the Rock & Roll Property, originally staked in 1988 on behalf of the Prime Resources Group, in early 2018.
+Acquisition: Etruscus purchased a 100% interest in the Rock & Roll Property (4723 hectares), originally staked in 1988 on behalf of the Prime Resources Group, in early 2018.
+Etruscus then went onto stake an additional 17232 hectares.

 Geology: The Rock & Roll Property is located in northwestern BC in the prolific Golden Triangle, 7 km from the historic Snip Mine.
 Geologically, it rests on the metal rich Stikine Island Arc Assemblage that has been accreted onto the western margin of North America and host to many of the major deposits in the area.
 The property’s main asset is the Black Dog Volcanogenic Massive Sulphide (VMS) deposit that has an updated NI 43-101 compliant inferred mineral resource.
 There is also the SRV Zone, located just south of the deposit.